TNolan01/player_track/README.md

 ## Wireframes
 ​
 ### **Site Layout**
 ​The site layout and mock-ups sketches were drawn free hand with pen and paper.
+The design of the program lead me to believe that a dashboard layout would suit the application best.
+Once I had preliminary sketches I researched some Bootstrap layouts which would suit and immediately moved to screen designed layout.

-Preliminary wireframe sketches were made to create intial structure to the screen layout and the content.
+Preliminary wireframe sketches were made to create initial structure to the screen layout and the content.

 <br>